alum-rock/ImageServer/README.md

 # ImageServer
-Back-end work for the photo uploader
+Back-end project for the photo uploader